-This is the third in the series of katas that start with the letter "J".
+This is the last kata in the series of katas that start with the letter "J".
 Ji'in is known for a series of circular movements that introduce two new techniques, chudan-shuto-uchi (middle level sword hand strikes) and chudan-tetsui-uchi (middle level hammer fist strikes).
 This kata will test a student’s balance which they will find can be improved by placing the proper emphasis on the correct direction of attack.

 This kata contains 34 movements and should take the student approximately 45 seconds to complete.
 The correct performance of this kata is required in order to advance in rank from Ni Dan (2nd Black Belt) to San Dan (3rd Black Belt).
-In addition to performing the kata, the student must also demonstrate appropriate bunkai for this kata as a requirement for advancement.

 There are two kiai points in Ji'in.
 The first one occurs on the last jodan-shuto-uchi (middle level sword hand strikes) at the top of the embusen.
 The second kiai occurs on the very last movement of the kata, chudan-zuki (middle level punch).